zakk4223/hyprWorkspaceLayouts/README.md

 # Workspace and monitor specific window layouts for Hyprland

 Do you wish you could run different window tiling layouts on individual workspaces?
+This plugin makes it possible!

+> [!NOTE]
+> If you would like to see per-workspace layouts implemented in hyprland itself, please add a reaction (👍) to [the corresponding issue](https://github.com/hyprwm/Hyprland/issues/10293).

 ## Using hyprpm, Hyprland's official plugin manager (recommended)
 1. Run `hyprpm add https://github.com/zakk4223/hyprWorkspaceLayouts` and wait for hyprpm to build the plugin.